Motorcycle Accidents on the Rise in Arizona

 Bikers have an extreme disadvantage when it comes to protecting themselves from injuries in an accident.
-Besides wearing a helmet, there is very little that a motorcycle rider can do to help protect themselves from accident-related injuries.
+Besides wearing a helmet and jacket, there is very little that a motorcycle rider can do to help protect themselves from accident-related injuries.
 This is why it is so common for riders to be killed in an accident.
 Their bodies are left open to a world of catastrophe that can be life-threatening and devasting.

-In order to gain some type of protection, there is a variety of gear you can purchase to help try and limit accident-related injuries.
+In order to gain some type of protection, there is a variety of motorcycle safety gear you can purchase to help try and limit accident-related injuries.
 Some gear that can be quite beneficial for protection is leather gear, helmets, steel toe boots, and skid pads.
-Although this gear will not help you avoid injuries altogether, it can surely help decrease the chances of more severe injuries.
+Although this gear will not help you avoid motorcycle accident injuries altogether, it can surely help decrease the chances of more severe injuries.

 Motorcycle Accident Statistics in Arizona